caspervanengelenburg/OptimalTextures/blog.md

 # Replicating "Optimal Textures: Fast and Robust Texture Synthesis and Style Transfer through Optimal Transport"

+CASPER: ik geef comments voor elke section aan de onderkant ervan.

 Hans Brouwer & Jim Kok

 In this post we give an overview of our replication of the paper [Optimal Textures: Fast and Robust Texture Synthesis and Style Transfer through Optimal Transport](https://arxiv.org/abs/2010.14702) for the [Delft University of Technology Deep Learning course CS4240](https://cs4240tud.github.io/).
 Our implementation in PyTorch can be found [here](https://github.com/JCBrouwer/OptimalTextures).

+COMMENT CASPER: not only replication, but also things like 1. additional (more in-depth) explanations, 2. discussion of yours and their results (comparison), 3. comparison of comparable techniques, 4. improvements (mostly in terms of implementation).
+I should mention, at least partly, those as well.

 ## Overview
 Optimal Textures presents a new approach for texture synthesis and several other related tasks.
 The algorithm can directly optimize the histograms of intermediate features of an image recognition model (VGG-19) to match the statistics of a target image.
 This avoids the costly backpropagation which is required by other approaches which try to instead match 2nd order statistics like the Gram matrix (the correlations between intermediate features).
 Compared to other algorithms which seek to speed up texture synthesis, Optimal Textures achieves a better quality in less time.

+COMMENT CASPER: You do not explain why histograms yield better performance (quality and timewise).
+Might be good to include that (or at least give a glimpse of why) in either this section or an intermediate (added) section between this and the following.
+If you'd like to write a blog for say more "lay" people, you could also include how features are compared in the first place (for both correlations as well as their histograms, or one of them): might want to use some visuals in this case.

 The approach builds on a VGG-19 autoencoder which is trained to invert internal features of a pretrained VGG-19 network back to an image.
 This was originally introduced by Li et al. in [Universal Style Transfer via Feature Transforms](https://arxiv.org/abs/1705.08086).
 This autoencoder allows one to encode an image to feature space, perform a direct optimization on these features, and then decode back to an image.